Castle Hill Lighthouse

 Newport, RI

 Castle Hill Lighthouse, has been perched on the rugged granite cliffs of Newport, Rhode Island, on Narragansett Bay since 1890.
-Located at the westernmost point of Newport, this iconic lighthouse not only guides vessels through the East Passage but also stands as a symbol of the area’s rich maritime heritage.
+Located at the southwestern end of Newport Neck, this iconic lighthouse marks the east side of the entrance to Narragansett Bay’s East Passage, guiding vessels into Newport Harbor and beyond.

 History of Castle Hill Lighthouse